CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 1. The Speech service transcribes and displays the text in real time.
 If you have audio on your computer, you can listen to the recording as the text is being transcribed.

-1. Review the output, which should have successfully recognized and transcribed the audio into text.
+1. The output successfully transcribes the audio, capturing how AI enhances various aspects of life, including healthcare, accessibility, infrastructure, entertainment, and environmental sustainability.

    ![Browse files](media/9-1.png)